HGO-Team/HGOLiteGithub/README.md

 ---------------
 Extra notes:

-- the reason why you have to rename the folder to bsr is because the game won't read the mod folder if it isn't the same name as the .MOD file.
+- the reason why you have to rename the folder to HGOLiteGithub is because the game won't read the mod folder if it isn't the same name as the .MOD file.
 - this guide was originally sourced from HGO's installation guide.
 ---------------